Endangered sea turtle nest discovered at Galveston Island State Park for the first time in a decade – Houston Public Media

 Dr. Tres Clarke, a veterinarian for the Audubon Nature Institute, holds an endangered Kemp’s ridley sea turtle off the coast of Louisiana, Thursday on Jan.
 29, 2015.

-A nest of endangered sea turtle eggs was found on the beachside of Galveston Island State Park final week — the primary nest found at the park in over a decade.
+A nest of endangered sea turtle eggs was discovered on the beachside of Galveston Island State Park final week — the first nest found at the park in over a decade.

-This was the primary nest found at Galveston Island State Park since 2012, in keeping with Christopher Marshall, a professor of Marine Biology at Texas A&M and director for the Gulf Center for Sea Turtle Analysis.
+This was the first nest found at Galveston Island State Park since 2012, in response to Christopher Marshall, a professor of Marine Biology at Texas A&M and director for the Gulf Heart for Sea Turtle Analysis.

-Once the nest was discovered, it was delivered to an incubation facility at Padre Island National Seashore, Marshall stated.
+As soon as the nest was discovered, it was delivered to an incubation facility at Padre Island Nationwide Seashore, Marshall said.

-“Each egg matters,” Marshall stated.
-"A number of nesting habitat for the Kemp's Ridley has been misplaced to storms, high tide and predation, which is why it is important to transport these nests to an setting the place they've one of the best chance for survival into maturity."
+“Every egg issues,” Marshall said.
+"A lot of nesting habitat for the Kemp's Ridley has been lost to storms, excessive tide and predation, which is why you will need to transport these nests to an atmosphere where they have the best probability for survival into adulthood."

-Marshall said the typical nesting season for the Kemp's Ridley sea turtle runs between April 1 and July 15.
-He urged anybody who finds a nest to remain no less than 60 toes away and to name the Sea Turtle hotline at 1-866-TURTLE-5.
+Marshall mentioned the typical nesting season for the Kemp's Ridley sea turtle runs between April 1 and July 15.
+He urged anyone who finds a nest to stay at least 60 toes away and to name the Sea Turtle hotline at 1-866-TURTLE-5.

 Quelle: www.houstonpublicmedia.org